vmalv/Binary-Image-Mean-Pixel-Value/README.md

 ### Folders

 - data
-We suggest to place on this directory the images that will be processed by the script.
+We suggest placing in this directory the images that will be processed by the script.

 - output
 This directory contains the binarized images generated during the processing.